Central Park (shopping complex)

 Central Park is a shopping complex in Fredericksburg, Virginia, with 166 businesses.
 The complex is located near the intersection of Interstate 95 and State Route 3.
 Many national big-box stores, restaurants, and smaller local businesses occupy the Central Park complex.
 The complex has 2200000 sqft of leased retail space.
-The complex's developer, the Silver Companies, describes Central Park as "The East Coast's Largest Power Retail Center".
+The complex's developer, Silver Companies, describes Central Park as "The East Coast's Largest Power Retail Center".
 In the 2004 rankings from the American Studies Department at Eastern Connecticut State University, Central Park was ranked as the largest unenclosed mall (and the second largest mall) on the East Coast, and as the seventh largest mall in the United States.

 Tenants

-The many retail anchors of Central Park include Walmart, Target, Lowe's, Kohl's, Best Buy, Barnes & Noble, andThat, Buy Buy Baby, Hobby Lobby, Ashley Furniture Industries, Old Navy, Pottery Barn outlet, DSW, Office Depot, East Coast Appliance Source, and PetSmart.
-Former anchors include H. H. Gregg, Borders, Shoppers, Toys R Us and Sports Authority.
+The many retail anchors of Central Park include Walmart, Target, Lowe's, Kohl's, Best Buy, Barnes & Noble, Hobby Lobby, Ashley Furniture Industries, Old Navy, Pottery Barn outlet, DSW, Office Depot, East Coast Appliance Source, and PetSmart.
+Former anchors include H. H. Gregg, Borders, Shoppers, Toys R Us, Buy Buy Baby, and Sports Authority.

 Central Park also includes a Homewood Suites by Hilton, Hilton Garden Inn, and a Hampton Inn & Suites with one more hotel scheduled to open in the next few years.
 In 2020 the Fredericksburg Nationals (formerly known as the Potomac Nationals) relocated to a new stadium constructed next to the Fredericksburg Expo & Conference Center.
 In late January 2006, the Fredericksburg Expo & Conference Center opened, giving the Fredericksburg region its first convention center.
 Central Park is also home to Central Park Funland, a small family fun park consisting of indoor/outdoor entertainment.
 Outdoor attractions consist of go karts, batting cages, and mini golf, while the indoor area offers an array of activities, to include laser tag, mini bowling games, a rollercoaster simulator and hundreds of arcade games and small children's rides.
 Fun Land also hosts children's birthday parties, and group rates for corporate, church or sporting event gatherings, with private event rooms to accommodate.
 A large megachurch, Lifepoint, is also has its main campus located across from Fun Land.